If you need an official (short and boring) author bio, visit my press kit page. If you want the long, windy version, keep reading!

 11 Fun Facts About Miranda

-8. When I lived in the Gambia, I learned to speak some Mandinka and Wolof.
-My husband and his family speak Creole (patois).
-My kids go to a school where they take Spanish every day.
+- When I lived in the Gambia, I learned to speak some Mandinka and Wolof.
+My kids are dual citizens, US/Saint Lucia, and one of the languages spoken there is Creole.
 Our family also takes in exchange students.
-Our house is full of languages!
+Sometimes, our house is full of languages!

-11. My studio/office is called my secret Underground Lair, and it really is underground (in a walled-off corner of my basement).
+- My former studio/office iwas called my secret Underground Lair, and it really was underground (in a walled-off corner of my basement).
 Mwah, ha, ha, ha!

 As it turns, out, we’ve only hit the tip of the iceberg.
 In the very likely case that you haven’t learned enough details about me…here are some links!